 RTI implemented the USAID/Nigeria Leadership, Empowerment, Advocacy, and Development (LEAD) project to achieve collaborative, locally owned solutions for better governance and service delivery in targeted states in Nigeria.
-Over nine years, our approach focused on empowering and building partnerships between state and local governments, civil society and the private sector.
-LEAD interventions took place in the Nigerian states of Bauchi, Sokoto, Rivers and Kano and attained significant results across the project’s three main objectives:
+Over nine years, our approach focused on empowering and building partnerships between state and local governments, civil society, and the private sector.
+LEAD interventions took place in the Nigerian states of Bauchi, Sokoto, Rivers, and Kano.

-- Strengthening governance capacity at the state and local levels and increase the transparency of their operations
+- Strengthening the capacity of state and local governments and increasing transparency of local government operations,

 - Improving service delivery in basic education and strengthening the health system.

-An impact assessment by the independent development Research and Projects Center (dRPC) surveying local government officials, civil society leaders and community members found the following benefits:
+This focus on empowering local communities and governments helped strengthen engagement between the two groups.
+An impact assessment by development Research and Projects Center (dRPC) surveyed local government officials, civil society leaders, and community members and found the following benefits:

-- LEAD facilitated a shift in the relationship between citizens and local government authorities (LGAs) from one of indifference and disengagement to one of engagement and partnership
+- LEAD facilitated a shift in the relationship between citizens and local government authorities from one of indifference and disengagement to one of engagement and partnership,

 - Citizens felt that government transparency and accountability were improved.